Samtskhe-Saatabago: Establishment of the Princedom

+In 1334 George V of Georgia reasserted royal authority over the virtually independent principality of Samtskhe, ruled by his cousin Qvarqvare I Jaqeli.
+George granted the Jaqelis their title of atabeg, not only appropriate for their role in raising him but also a title of great prestige.

 Timurid invasions

 Between 1386 and 1403 Timur launched a series of campaigns against Georgia.
 The official history of Timur's reign, Zafarnama, represents this campaign as a jihad.
 Samtskhe was in the frontline of these attacks.
 Timur set out from Kars and assailed Akhaltsikhe.
 From there, he marched against Tbilisi which the Georgian king Bagrat V had fortified.
 The city fell on November 21, 1386, and King Bagrat V was captured and converted to Islam at sword point.
 Bagrat was given some 12,000 troops to reestablish himself in Georgia whose government was run by Bagrat's son and co-ruler George VII during his father's absence at Timur's court.
 The old king, however, entered in secret negotiations with George who ambushed Bagrat's Islamic escort, and freed his father.